Cat tattoos are popular because, well, cats.

 They’ll be able to capture their essence, and then your kitty stays by your side forever.

-These are generally done portrait style, but can be adapted to suit your personality.
+These are generally done in realistic or illustrative portrait style but can be adapted to suit your personality.

 Cat Paw Tattoos